Blacksujit/IntelliSense/README.md

 2. **Accuracy**: Balancing speed and accuracy, especially in features like text summarization and sentiment analysis.

-3. **Language Support**: Implementing robust multilingual support for translation and analysis across various languages.

-4. **Real-time Processing**: Optimizing algorithms for real-time processing of large text inputs.
+3. **Real-time Processing**: Optimizing algorithms for real-time processing of large text inputs.

-5. **Integration**: Seamlessly integrating multiple AI models and APIs into a cohesive system.
+4. **Integration**: Seamlessly integrating multiple AI models and APIs into a cohesive system.

 These challenges were addressed through iterative development, extensive testing, and continuous optimization of our algorithms and infrastructure.